tfcollins/GNURadio_Windows_Build_Scripts/README.md

 GNURadio modules: 3.7.9.2 with all but gr-comedi modules built and included

-OOT modules: gr-iqbal, gr-fosphor, gr-osmosdr, gr-acars, gr-adsb
+OOT modules: gr-iqbal, gr-fosphor, gr-osmosdr, gr-acars, gr-adsb, gr-modtool

+Other Applications: gqrx

 <h2>PREREQUISITES</h2>